El Tigre: The Adventures of Manny Rivera: Video games

 A video game based on the series, also titled El Tigre: The Adventures of Manny Rivera, was released for the Nintendo DS and PlayStation 2 in 2007.
 The series also had several web browser-based games on Nickelodeon's official website, including a fighting game that could be downloaded through the Nick Arcade website, titled Festival De Las Piñatas.
 El Tigre was also a playable character in several Nickelodeon-crossover browser games, including Nick Arcade's Nicktoons HoverZone.

 El Tigre is a playable character in the Nintendo DS version of Nicktoons: Attack of the Toybots, and he also makes a non-playable cameo appearance in Nicktoons MLB.
 El Tigre appears as a playable character in Nickelodeon All-Star Brawl 2, along with a stage based on the Miracle City volcano arena.

 Toys

 McDonald's Happy Meal featured El Tigre toys for a limited time in January 2008.
-They include El Tigre, White Pantera, Puma Loco, and Señor Sinestro.
+They include the characters El Tigre, White Pantera, Puma Loco, and Señor Sinestro.